viczem/ansible-keepass/README.md

 (not only `username` or `password`)

 Specify a boolean value of true to use custom field properties

+If the second parameter is `*` then the whole subtree under the first parameter is returned with the leaf entries containing `{ username: password }`.
+_Currently this works only for `_fetch_file`!_
+Given the KeePass DB has the host names in the first group level you could write this in `group_vars/all.yml` and get a host-specific dict with user names and
+passwords:

+    dbpasswords: "{{ lookup('keepass', inventory_hostname, '*') }}"

 `ansible-doc -t lookup keepass` - to get description of the plugin